SwatiShirke/swatishirke.github.io/_pages/projects.md

 ∗ Implementing a reinforcement learning agent capable of executing motion planning and control for a quadrotor to follow a given trajectory using Proximal Policy Optimization(PPO).

-**Research Project: Trajectory following of autonomous vehicle** _(Sept.
-2023 - Present)_
+**Research Project: Multi-agent RL (MARL) for Autonomous Vehicle (AV) fleet** _(Jan.
+2024 - Present)_

-WPI - Working under Prof. Siavash Farzan as a Graduate Student Researcher
+WPI - Working under the guidance of Prof. Siavash Farzan as a Graduate Student Researcher ∗ Building a MARL framework for collaborative decision-making of an AV fleet in urban traffic scenarios.
+We aim to replace the current non-adaptive intersection control method with intelligent RL policies with the MAA2C algorithm

+**Course Project: Novel view generation using Neural Field Radiance (NeRF)** _(Mar.
+2024)_**

+WPI - Under the guidance of Prof. Nithin Sanket
+∗ Implemented a pipeline to generate novel views from sparsed input images of a scene.
+The pipeline includes pixel-to-3D ray generation, ray sampling, positional encoding and volume rending.

+**Course Project: 3D reconstruction with Structure from Motion** _(Feb.
+2024)_

+WPI - Under the guidance of Prof. Nithin Sanket
+∗ Implemented a pipeline to create an entire rigid structure from a set of images with different viewpoints using both traditional image processing and deep learning approaches.

+**Course Project: Robot state estimation using Kalman filter** _(Dec.
+2023)_

+WPI - Under the guidance of Prof. Berk Calli
-∗ Vehicle modelling: Derived a modified vehicle model using Lagrangian mechanics.
+∗ Implemented a robot state estimator using Kalman filter.
-∗ Controller design: Designing a trajectory following control for an autonomous vehicle using a non-linear Model Predictive Control.

 **Independent Project: SONAR data filtering using Median and Kalman filter** _(Feb.
 2018 - Mar.
 2018)_